Jerry McNerney: 2006

 On November 7, 2006, McNerney defeated Pombo, 53–47%.

 2008

-McNerney was reelected, 55% to 45%, over Republican nominee Dean Andal.
+McNerney was reelected, 55% to 45%, over Republican Lincoln Unified School Board Trustee Dean Andal.

 2010

 McNerney was reelected, 48%–47%, defeating Republican nominee David Harmer.

 2012

-For his first three terms, McNerney represented a district that encompassed eastern Contra Costa County, most of San Joaquin County outside of Stockton, and a small portion of Santa Clara County.
+For his first three terms, McNerney represented a district that encompassed eastern Contra Costa County, most of San Joaquin County outside of Stockton, parts of Alameda County, and a small portion of Santa Clara County.
 After redistricting, his district was renumbered as the 9th district.
 It lost its portion of Contra Costa County, including McNerney's home in Pleasanton, while picking up all of Stockton along with part of Sacramento County.
 After the new map was announced, McNerney announced he would move to Stockton in the new 9th.
-While the old 11th was a hybrid Bay Area/Central Valley district, the new 9th was more of a Central Valley district.
-It is slightly more Democratic than its predecessor.
+While the old 11th was a hybrid Bay Area/Central Valley district, the new 9th was more of a Central Valley district, slightly more Democratic than its predecessor.
 McNerney eventually bought a home in Stockton.
 He was reelected, 56%–44%, defeating Republican nominee Ricky Gill.